josephsdavid/ChinesePM/README.md

 All hyperparamters for each individual model were tuned with a combination of experience, trial and error, and hours of grid searches.

+The majority of the final model, and the actually good code in [analysis/hourly](analysis/hourly).
+In the daily section you will find mostly poorly done experiments

 ## The Final Model

 The final model consists of 6 parts, in two layers, and is set to make three-day-ahead forecasts of hourly data from Beijing: